top of page

 Lauded by Il Corriere della Sera for “obtaining powerful and refined colors from the orchestra, taking great care of the beauty of the sound, giving the narration a swift and theatrically effective pace” (La traviata), by Il Giorno for his “well focused conducting” (L’aio nell’imbarazzo), and by Seen and Heard International for “instilling drama and excitement in every note”, Vincenzo Milletarì is firmly and rapidly establishing himself among the leading conductors of his generation.

-Engagements of his 2022/2023 season include his highly acclaimed debut at the Festival Opera Donizetti in Bergamo with L’aio nell’imbarazzo, Ariadne auf Naxos at the Royal Swedish Opera Stockholm, Rigoletto at the Prague State Opera, La bohème at the Göteborg Opera, and the Donizetti rarity Deux hommes et une femme at the Opéra de Tours and Tosca with the Den Jyske Opera in Aarhus.
-On the concert platform, he leads the New Year’s Eve Concert Gala at the Royal Swedish Opera, inaugurates the current season of the Gävle Symphony Orchestra, and conducts concerts with Orchestra Sinfonica di Milano, Orchestra Regionale della Toscana and the Tonkünstler Orchestra in Vienna.
+Vincenzo recently conducted his first La bohème at the Göteborg Opera and his first Tosca in a new production at the Opera of Aarhus, praised by the press as a premiere that “must go down in history" (Ascolta).
+Other recent performances include Vincenzo's highly acclaimed debut at the Festival Opera Donizetti in Bergamo with L’aio nell’imbarazzo; Ariadne auf Naxos at the Royal Swedish Opera Stockholm, Rigoletto at the Prague State Opera, Deux hommes et une femme at the Opéra de Tours, the New Year’s Eve Concert Gala at the Royal Swedish Opera, concerts with the Gävle Symphony Orchestra, the Orchestra Sinfonica di Milano, Orchestra Regionale della Toscana and the Tonkünstler Orchestra in Vienna.

 Vincenzo Milletarì embarked on his career in 2017, immediately collaborating with prestigious opera companies throughout Europe, such as the Royal Danish Opera (Il barbiere di Siviglia, Madama Butterfly), the Royal Swedish Opera (Rigoletto, La traviata, Carmen) and the Prague State Opera (Madama Butterfly and a new production of Rigoletto), the Norwegian Opera Oslo (Rigoletto) and the Bergen Opera (The Merry Widow).